 Despite having similar names, carbon monoxide and carbon dioxide are not the same.
 Knowing the difference between carbon monoxide and carbon dioxide isn't just for passing science class; it can also save your life.

 Generally known as CO and CO2, respectively, are both colourless and odourless gases that can be fatal in high concentrations.
-But that is where the similarities end when comparing CO vs CO2.
+That’s why it’s important to wear a self contained breathing apparatus in any situation with high concentrations of CO or CO2.

 Parts Per Million – PPM